yqiu0444/yqiu0444_TUT5_Major-Project/README.md

 *<To watch the animation, please click the button in the upper left corner>*

-*<To I admit to using chatgpt to help me fix the code formatting errors>*
+*<I admit to using chatgpt to help me fix the code formatting errors>*